-Researchers' discovery revives hope in promising lymphoma treatmentOctober 15th, 2012 in Cancer /
+Researchers' discovery revives hope in promising lymphoma treatmentOctober 15, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Researchers at UCLA's Jonsson Comprehensive Cancer Center have discovered the mechanism by which an experimental drug known as GCS-100 removes from lymphoma cells a protein that prevents the cells from responding to chemotherapy.